Unemployment Compensation Fraud

 In general, take these steps to protect yourself against unemployment scams:

-- L&I may need to call you.
-If you file a claim, save the following unemployment phone numbers to your phone so you know you’re receiving a legitimate call from L&I:
+If you file a claim, save the following unemployment number to your phone so you know you’re receiving a legitimate call from L&I:

 We will ask you for some personal identification information including the last four digits of your Social Security number if we call you, but we will not ask for your full SSN unless you call us.